KLubina/IndexableCollectionForeach-Exercise/README.md

 # IndexableCollectionForeach-Exercise

-Instead of using for I used for each to display a list.
+Instead of using for-loop I used foreach-loop to display a list.
 Adding to this I also removed one element from the list.

 Replicated the tutorial from here: